This is not a war film...

 By Michael Roberts

-Terrence Malick returned to filmmaking in the late '90's after a gap of nearly 20 years, but such was his reputation that many of Hollywood's A list actor's immediately lined up to work with him.
+Terrence Malick returned to filmmaking in the late '90s after a gap of nearly 20 years, but such was his reputation that many of Hollywood's A-list actors immediately lined up to work with him.
 Once word was out he was making a film of the James Jones World War II novel set in the Pacific he had his pick of the most popular and talented actors of the day, many making scheduling allowances that were extreme in some cases, only to end up as cutting room floor fodder.
 Jones was famously dismissive of most Hollywood war films, decrying their non realistic approach to the situations of combat, and as such The Thin Red Line was his attempt to tip the balance towards reality rather than overworked cliché.
-Malick uses the novel as his jumping off point for examining the meaning of life no less, and employed an elliptical approach that reached it's apotheosis in his 2011 release Tree of Life.
+Malick uses the novel as his jumping off point for examining the meaning of life no less, and employed an elliptical approach that he later refined until it reached its apotheosis in his 2011 release Tree of Life.

 "What's this war at the heart of nature"? is a phrase that Private Witt (Jim Caviezel) kicks off the film with, amongst beautiful footage of a Pacific island paradise.
 Witt is AWOL, and is soon picked up by the hard edged Sgt.Welsh (Sean Penn) who arranges for Witt to be seconded as a stretcher bearer rather than face court martial.
 The conflict between Witt's 'philosopher' soldier and Welsh's 'by-the-numbers' military approach is the central motif by which Malick examines this 'duality' within man.
 "Ain't no world but this one", is Welsh's terse reply to Witt declaiming "I seen another world" after his Melanesian reverie with giggling and happy natives amidst the natural wonders of the waters and the bountiful land is interrupted.
 The war has caused Witt to face the issue of his own mortality, and it's thrown up memories of his mother's death as he seeks to reconcile his part in the continuum of man, and what therefore his life, and the life of his soldier brothers, their 'spark of life' is worth?
 Witt questions it, "are we all faces of the one man, one big self"?
 Welsh does not.